 Second line antibiotics

 - The empirical use of second line antibiotics offers no advantage over first line antibiotics for most dental patients.
+Their routine use in dentistry is unnecessary and will contribute to the development of antimicrobial resistance.

 - Use of these drugs should be restricted to second-line treatment of severe infections only.